-- Be at least 16 years of age. - Have an interest in transportation technology. - Be in good academic standing. - Demonstrate strong work habits and a positive attitude. - · Have a working knowledge of general mathematical principles. - Be willing to travel across the GTA for classes and a Cooperative Education placement. - Have minimum Grade 11 Workplace Mathematics.
+- Be at least 16 years of age. - Have an interest in transportation technology. - Be in good academic standing. - Demonstrate strong work habits and a positive attitude. - Have a working knowledge of general mathematical principles. - Be willing to travel across the GTA for classes and a Cooperative Education placement. - Grade 12 College Mathematics recommended.